Panama man pulled 2 children from clutches of killer cult

 “We demand the immediate eradication of this satanic sect, which violates all the practices of spirituality and co-existence in the Holy Scriptures,” Miranda said.

-AP Writer Peter Orsi contributed to this story from Mexico City
+Associated Press writer Peter Orsi in Mexico City contributed to this report.